Rick Shutter: Godspell

 In 1971 at the age of 19, Shutter began playing drums and percussion in the original four-piece band of the New York production of Godspell, whose score was created by Stephen Schwartz.
 Shutter then played in Godspell's Los Angeles company and on its national tour.
 He also played on the Godspell cast album and the soundtrack for the ensuing film adaptation.
 While doing eight performances a week for the show, Shutter also did extensive session work that included demos, spec deals for record labels, and projects by singer-songwriters.

 The stage production of Godspell features soft-rock music in a variety of styles.
 Paul Shaffer, music director of David Letterman's late-night talk shows, described Shutter's "big drums" as being "the defining sound" of the cast album.
-(Shaffer was music director of Godspell's Toronto production and participated in the film soundtrack recording sessions).
+(Shaffer was the music director of Godspell's Toronto production and participated in the film soundtrack recording sessions).
 Modern Drummer magazine described Shutter as bringing "serious rock power" to the music.